wildlifeai/wildlife-watcher-backend/README.md

 cd wildlife-watcher-backend
 ```

-4. Create a `.env` file with your production settings
+4. Create a `.env` file with your production settings.

 5. Start the production stack: